shaun-curtin/Vessel-conductance/README.md

-Filtered SNPs used for GWAS.
+hc_markers_286.vcf.gz = LD, depth, allele freq, and quality filtered SNPs used for GWAS.